 Protection of the night sky

 Diversity of architecture and architectural interest

+Encourage xeriscape landscape design to promote outdoor water efficiency

 SECTION 3 GENERAL REGULATIONS & DRB POLICIES

 3.1 Governing Regulations.

 All Improvements must conform to and comply with the Design Regulations as determined by the DRB, County Law and all other applicable laws and regulations.
 Compliance with these Design Regulations does not alone mean that the proposed Improvements complies with all such County Law and other laws and regulations.
 An Applicant is responsible for determining and securing compliance with all such other laws and regulations.
 In the event of any conflict in the Governing Documents, these Design Regulations or applicable County, State or Federal laws and regulations, the most stringent and restrictive provision shall apply.
 The Design Regulations in effect at the time of the Applicant’s Planning Meeting shall govern the DRB’s review and decision; however, if the Design Regulations become less restrictive while the Application is pending the DRB may, upon the Applicant’s request, apply the newer, less restrictive standard to the Application.